Church picnic – 17 February at Little Shoal Bay

-St Andrews Elders met for dinner and discussion on Sunday evening.
+St Andrews Elders met for dinner and discussion on a recent Sunday evening.
 Colin led the discussion as we reviewed progress with our 5-year Strategic Plan and thought about what works well and what else can be added to our parish life over the next little while.
 Thoughts and suggestions were written on big sheets for display on noticeboards and in the hall.

 Spring Photo Competition